ElChuckster/cratering-gravity/README.md

 ## Installation Instructions

-To install the required dependencies for this project, you can create a Conda environment using the provided environment.yml file.
+To install the required dependencies for this project, you can create a Conda environment using the provided cratering-gravity.yml environment file.

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.